ckeditor/ckeditor4/tests/plugins/clipboard/manual/buttons.md

 #### Expected result:

-**Chrome, Edge, Opera:** Selected text should be copied into clipboard and pasted into editor.
+**Chrome, Edge, Opera, Firefox, Safari (desktop):** Selected text should be copied into clipboard and pasted into editor.
 Notifications should be opened for copy and paste.

 **IE:** A security alert may be displayed &ndash; confirm it.
 After confirming it everything should be the same as in Chrome.